 - interactive flashcards

-However, if you’re new to working with triggers in PowerPoint, it may seem a bit tricky, and tweaking and testing is time consuming.
-That’s why the iSpring Suite authoring toolkit includes 12 ready-made interactive templates that come in handy in a huge variety of training situations.
+However, if you’re new to working with triggers in PowerPoint, it may seem a bit tricky, and tweaking and testing is time-consuming.
+That’s why the iSpring Suite authoring toolkit includes 14 ready-made interactive templates that come in handy in a huge variety of training situations.
 They will definitely make your course look professional and your life much easier.

 For example, the tabs interaction helps you present content in a well-structured form without everlasting bullets, and the labeled graphic interaction is great for describing what a complex device consists of.

-We believe that interactivity is more than just fancy effects; that’s why in this article, we’ve tried to equip you with the approaches as well as the tools.
-And there you have it, some solid reasons to use interactions in your learning content, and hands-on ways for actually making the interactive elements.
+We believe that eLearning interactivity is more than just fancy effects; that’s why in this article, we’ve tried to equip you with the approaches as well as the tools.
+And there you have it – some solid reasons to use interactions in your learning content, and hands-on ways to actually make training courses interactive.

-Now you’re ready to create learning courses that engage learners from the title slide to the goodbye slide, and the iSpring Suite toolkit is here to support you in this endeavor.
+Now you’re ready to create learning content that engages learners from the first slide to the last, and the iSpring Suite toolkit is here to support you in this endeavor.
 Get a free trial to check its capabilities for yourself.